pagkly/Zed/Investopedia4/Who Is Michael Bloomberg.md

 ## Michael Bloomberg's Business Career

-Bloomberg began his career in financial services in 1966 at the now-defunct Wall Street investment bank [[Salomon Brothers]](https://www.investopedia.com/terms/s/salomon-brothers.asp), where his first job was counting bonds and stock certificates in the bank’s vault.
+Bloomberg began his career in financial services in 1966 at the now-defunct Wall Street investment bank [[Salomon Brothers]](https://www.investopedia.com/terms/s/salomon-brothers.asp), where his first job was counting bonds and [[Stock|stock]] certificates in the bank’s vault.
 He moved up to bond trading, becoming a partner in 1972 and a general partner in 1976.4

-In 1979, Salomon Brothers moved him from his position of head of equity trading and sales to run Information Systems.
+In 1979, Salomon Brothers moved him from his position of head of [[Equity|equity]] trading and sales to run Information Systems.
 This was apparently a demotion, but it put Bloomberg in charge of the department that implemented computer technology.
 When the company was acquired by the commodity trading firm Phibro in 1981, Bloomberg received a $10 million severance package.5

 Bloomberg used the windfall to found a company called Innovative Market Solutions that used the latest information systems technology to provide traders with data on U.S. Treasury bond prices.
 Merrill Lynch became a major client and investor in 1982.
 This company grew into what is today Bloomberg LP, a financial data and media company headquartered in New York City with offices in 100 cities around the world.4 5